MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Tell me something that is not on your CV or Resume

 One thing that is not on my CV or resume is I was the person who trained new team members when they joined my previous company.
-I really enjoyed the responability of doing this because it enabled me to improve my communication and coaching skills.
-I really enjoyed contributing to the organization by teaching the new team members the importance of our workplace values.
+I enjoyed the responsibility of doing this because it enabled me to improve my communication and coaching skills.
+I enjoyed contributing to the organization by teaching the new team members the importance of our workplace values.

+## What makes you stand out from the rest?

+Five things make me stand out from the rest.
+Number one, I am a solid match for the job description.
+Number two, I need minimal supervision, meaning I can have an immediate impact in the role.
+Number three, I am a supportive team worker and have a strong work ethic, everything will be done on time and to a high standard, and I will be a good role model for the company.
+Number four, I am creative and will seek ways to help you grow.
+Finally, number five, I am always positive and will embrace change with a positive mindset to ensure you are always a market leader.